-The above data complement the compelling reason as to why the Philippine government is not underestimating the effects of gender-based prejudices that are brought about by the social costs of migration.
-The CFO continuously strives to address the particular vulnerabilities and situations of the predominantly female migrating spouses or partners of foreign nationals, in every stage of the migration cycle, such as pre-departure preparedness and marriage migrants' integration to the host country.
-Thus, the CFO had been conducting the following programs and services:
+The above data complement the compelling reason for the Philippine government's acknowledgment on the effects of gender-based prejudices that are brought about by the social costs of migration.
+The CFO constantly strives to address the particular vulnerabilities and situations of the predominantly female migrating spouses or partners of foreign nationals, in every stage of the migration cycle, such as predeparture preparedness and marriage migrants' integration to the host country.
+For this purpose, the CFO had been conducting the following programs and services: